Hatto-Networks/cisco-sccp-freepbx-bash-scripts/README.md

 Don't have git on your FreePBX?
 Install it with `yum install git`

 To run a script, use `bash <script name>.sh`

+If you need support, join the Telefreunde Discord Server at https://telefreunde.tel